-Set aside an area in your house that is for your dog alone, and place their bedding here.
+Set aside a dedicated area in your house that is for your dog, and place their bedding here.
 The type of bedding best suited to your dog will depend on elements including their size and coat.
 Your local Petbarn team members can give you personalised advice.
 If you are planning to have your new dog sleep outside, you should also provide them with a kennel that will protect them from the elements.

 When choosing the right dog collar, you want a two-finger gap between the collar and your dog’s neck.
 If your new dog has never walked on a lead before, a shorter one is better for training.
+A two-finger gap between your dog’s body and the harnesss ensures a nice snug fit.
 Make sure that you also visit your local Petbarn to have an ID tag engraved with your dog’s name and your contact details in case they ever become lost.

 Clean up control